core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 When use in a union, the following list of YANG datatypes are prefixed by CBOR tag to avoid confusion between different YANG datatypes encoded using the same CBOR major type.

-o bits
+* bits

-o decimal64
+* decimal64

-o enumeration
+* enumeration

-o identityref
+* identityref

-o instance-identifier
+* instance-identifier

-o leafref  (Only if the datatype of the leaf referenced using the "path" YANG statement require a CBOR tag)
+* leafref  (Only when the datatype of the leaf referenced using the "path" YANG statement require a CBOR tag)

 See {{tag-registry}} for more information about these CBOR tags.